chatPerche123/vCardManagement/README.md

 -Create one (limited options because they are too many)

--Modify profils from a vCard by updating existing information or adding new to it.
+-Modify profils from a vCard by updating existing information or adding new ones to it.

 -Delete vCard or profil's vCard